 - Treatment alumni or aftercare programs

 - Sober peers

 The best means of preventing problems like depression after quitting drinking and knowing how to handle these issues when they arise comes through rehab treatment.
 Your treatment program provides the therapies and other services you need to learn how to stay on top of your sobriety.
+When in rehab, concentrate on building quality coping skills for relapse prevention.
 These therapies and services include:

 - Multiple levels of care